Is your mobility issue holding you back and keeping you from enjoying life as you once did?

 Our main problem is that the moment you take it off the pavement or out of an urban environment, its limitations will quickly become apparent.

-Given how many high-quality powered mobility devices already available in the US market, we can’t give this one a recommend.
+Given how many high-quality powered mobility devices are already available in the US market, we can’t give this one a recommendation.

 X0 Self-Propelled Wheelchair